titanml/helm-charts/charts/monitoring/README.md

-# Takeoff System
+# System

-This chart is used to deploy dependencies that are needed to run other takeoff charts.
+This chart is used to deploy dependencies that are needed to run other charts in this repo.
 It includes [keda](https://github.com/kedacore/keda) and [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) which are installed into the `keda` and `default` namespaces respectively.

 ## Installation